Independent Voter Project

-Now, IVP is reaching out to those concerned with the status of our electoral system all across the country.
-IVP has launched initiatives in Arizona and Texas to replicate the public education and reform processes already underway in California.
+IVP is reaching out to those concerned with the status of our electoral system all across the country through both legal research and defense as well as policy initiatives.

 IVP bases its work on finding good information and researching critical topics relative to public policy and reform.

 IVP regularly hosts conferences convening a blend of elected officials and interest groups to jointly hear experts speak on various topics important to timely policy discussions.
 The purposes of the conferences are two-fold.
 First, interest group leaders and elected officials rarely have time to duly consider background information about these important policy issues.
 The IVP conferences provide that background from a variety of viewpoints.
 Secondly, there is rarely a time and place for elected officials and diverse interest groups to gather around a table and discuss the options that might lead to solutions to the policy questions of the day.
 The IVP conferences provide a setting, away from the Capitol, to both consider expert information and to engage in discussions about those policy matters.
 Both interest group representatives and elected officials find this time valuable.